tramyardg/UnitTestViaJava/README.md

 - The whole idea of the _singleton pattern_ is to make it impossible to create more than one instance of a singleton in an application.
 - That might be fine in production code, but, it is particularly hard to fake and when testing, each test in a suite of tests should be a mini-application, in a way: It should be totally isolated from the other tests.

-### Solution 1: static setter for instance variable
+### Solution 1: static setter for instance variable (static void method with argument)
 So, to run code containing singletons in a test harness, we have to relax the singleton property.
 Here's how we can do it.
 The first step is to **add a new static method** to the singleton class.
 This method allows us to replace the static instance in the singleton.
 We'll call it `setTestingInstance`.

 Applying the first step, the singleton class `PermitRepository` becomes: